consolidation/site-process/README.md

 $process = $processManager->siteProcess($site_alias, ['git', '--untracked-files=no', 'status']);
 ```
 ### Transports

+The transport for a site alias is automatically determined based on its config.
+The
+transport can be specified explicitly using the `transport` property.

+Available transports:

+* ssh
+* kubectl
+* skpr
+* docker-dompose
+* vagrant

 #### SSH
 Wraps a command so that it runs on a remote system via the ssh cli.